Ghost-free Electroweak Symmetry Breaking with Weakly Nonlocal Interactions: Bosonic Fields

-With the quartic Higgs self-coupling, one has an example where the nonassociativity of the star-products enters the game: one needs to explicitly write the parentheses.
-Then, one performs the replacement $\left( \star_h \mapsto \ast_h \right)$ in Eq.~\eqref{Higgs_Lag}, i.e. one drops the gauge cloud from the covariant star-products of Higgs tachyons.
-Indeed, one can see that this gauge cloud does not contribute to the tree-level propagators after EWSB by using the properties
+with a WNL quartic self-coupling\footnote{One could also introduce a local quartic coupling $\propto \left( H^\dagger \cdot H \right)^2$, but it is shown in Ref.~\cite{Nortier:2023dkq} (\texttt{v7}) that its coefficient must vanish to get a ghost-free (Higgs) $H$-boson propagator at tree-level.}.
+Then, one performs the replacement $\left( \star_h \mapsto \ast_h \right)$ in Eqs.~\eqref{Higgs_Lag_1} and \eqref{Higgs_Lag_2}, i.e. one drops the gauge cloud from the covariant star-products of Higgs tachyons.
+Indeed, this gauge cloud does not contribute to the tree-level propagators after EWSB by using the properties \eqref{vev_properties}.

-where $v$ is the vev of the Higgs field.
-As discussed in Ref.~\cite{Nortier:2023dkq} and Fig.~\ref{vev_cloud}, without the condition $\vartheta_h(-z) = \vartheta_h(z)$, the gauge cloud that dresses the product of Higgs vev's starts in general at $\mathcal{O}(W^2)$ and $\mathcal{O}(B^2)$.
-One can check that such quadratic pointwise products of gauge bosons would contribute to the mass of the weak bosons in the physical EW vacuum: it would spoil the ghost-free property of the model.